0AnonymousSite0/QA_for_CCLR/README.md

 1.1 This repository aims at providing the codes and data regarding the paper entitled “……” for the public, and it is developed by University of XXX in UK,  The University of XX in Hong Kong SAR, and XXX University in China.

-1.2 We greatly appreciate the selfless spirits of these voluntary contributors of a series of open python libraries, including Bert (https://github.com/google-research/bert), Tensorflow (https://github.com/tensorflow/models), pytorch (https://github.com/pytorch/pytorch), Keras (https://github.com/keras-team/keras), Numpy (https://numpy.org/), labelImg (https://github.com/tzutalin/labelImg), pyExcelerator (https://github.com/WoLpH/pyExcelerator), some base works (https://github.com/yongzhuo/Keras-TextClassification, https://github.com/zjunlp/DeepKE/tree/master), and so on.
+1.2 We greatly appreciate the selfless spirits of these voluntary contributors of a series of open python libraries, including langchain, llamaindex, meta's llama2, openai, chatglm, numpy, and so on.
 Our work stands on the shoulders of these giants.

 1.3 As for anything regarding the copyright, please refer to the MIT License or contact the authors.